crossroads/socket.io-webservice/README.md

 * winston - a logging library; can use a list of the built-in transports (default is console), options can be found here https://github.com/winstonjs/winston#working-with-transports

 ### Add new site
-To add new sites modify `sites.yml` as follows:
+A single site can be configured using ENV variables however, you can also specify a `sites.yml` as follows:

 ```yml
 newsite: